-These headphones from H2O Audio will let you spend a lot of time at up to 12 feet underwater without suffering a hit on sound clarity.
+These earphones from H2O Audio will let you spend a lot of time at up to 12 feet underwater without suffering a hit on sound clarity.
 However, diving under 12 feet is not advised.
 Spending too much time under the threshold may cause structural damage and may even void the warranty.

-What makes these headphones even better is that they are designed mostly for athletes.
+What makes these even better is that they are designed mostly for athletes.
 Therefore, they have a longer lifespan than other models on the market.
 It also means that they are comfortable without compromising fit or security.

 The ergonomic shape should fit all adults perfectly.
 Whether you’re doing water aerobics or underwater laps around the pool, no amount of friction can shake the earphones loose from your ears.

-While there is no color variety and no carry case included in the package, the low fluidic drag of the H2O Audio headphones and the decent sound quality under pressure makes them quite the water workout gadget.
+While there is no color variety and no carry case included in the package, the low fluidic drag of the H2O Audio and the decent sound quality under pressure makes them quite the water workout gadget.

 The Swimbuds Black creates a tight seal in the ear and also has a tight seal around the jack.
 The stereo jack is also gold plated to minimize corrosion and extend the life of the gadget.

 What’s particularly interesting about this product is that it comes with some extra perks.
 For one, it features four different earbud tips which should cover a wide range of users.

 Secondly, there’s also an earbud lubricant in the package, the FitGoo lubricant, which should make the Swimbuds Black much easier to put on.